smithpg/Recontext/README.md

 # Recontext

-A Chrome extension for replacing quotations with silly nonsense from the subreddit /r/nocontext.
+A Chrome extension for replacing quotations with silly nonsense randomly selected from the subreddit /r/nocontext.
 Be warned: the replacements are often obscene.

 ## Try it for yourself